 Local Organizing Committee: Mélanie Frappier (King’s College), Dani Inkpen (Mount Allison), Simon Kow (King’s College), Gordon McOuat (King’s College)

-Virtual Exhibit Curatorial Committee: David Pantalony (Ingenium), Dani Inkpen (Mount Allison), Mélanie Frappier (King’s), Justina Spencer (King’s), Megan Krempa (King’s/Dalhousie).
+Virtual Exhibit Curatorial Committee: David Pantalony (Ingenium), Dani Inkpen (Mount Allison), Mélanie Frappier (King’s), Justina Spencer (King’s), Megan Krempa (King’s/Dalhousie), Ian Stewart (King’s).

 Conference Manager Megan Krempa (King’s College/Dalhousie University)